 Deep water mooring systems for an FPSO, or similar floating structures are exposed to corrosion from the day they are installed, and corrosion has been the primary reason for expensive pre-emptive replacements of mooring systems on several fields around the globe.

-Imenco has developed methods and equipment for in-situ installation of cathodic protection of the mooring system from anchors to fairleads on the vessel.
+Imenco has developed methods and equipment for in-situ installation of Cathodic Protection of Mooring Systems & Mooring Lines from anchors to fairleads on the vessel.

 Spelter Socket: Transition piece between Chain Section and Wire/Rope Section